 What has the feedback been like from the community?

-We’ve held a public meeting, a public hearing, and many meetings with local officials.
+We’ve held a public meeting, a public hearing, and numerous meetings with local officials and interest groups.
 Generally, most people who drive the project corridor for any reason agrees there is a need to improve safety and traffic flow throughout the project area.